rbafna6507/fluid_microbit/README.md

 spent the last ~5 days learning about and hacking on this FLIP/PIC fluid simulation.

+code is in /src/main.rs. will be organizing and improving in the coming days.

 **a quick gif of my finished progress at the end of this readme**

 wanted to see if i could get a reasonable version up and running quickly on my microbit to learn more about rust, embedded development, and applied software projects.